kevboutin/crudApp/README.md

 # crudApp
-Basic CRUD application in Angular.js for maintaining products/items with a RESTful service.
+Basic CRUD web application in AngularJS for maintaining products/items with a RESTful service.

 ## Getting Started
 Angular's `$resource` expects a classic RESTful backend.
 This means you should have REST endpoints in the following